Serving individuals, families and children in Bond, Clinton, Marion and Washington counties since 1967.

-BCMW Head Start is a federally funded, comprehensive child development program which strives to promote a rich, nurturing, learning environment for families of Bond, Clinton, Marion, Washington and Franklin Counties, offering exciting opportunities and ensuring the highest level of services.
+BCMW Head Start/Early Head Start is a federally funded, comprehensive child development program which strives to promote a rich, nurturing, learning environment for families of Bond, Clinton, Marion, Washington and Franklin Counties, offering exciting opportunities and ensuring the highest level of services.
 We are committed to continuing the proud heritage of serving children and families that has been our trademark since 1965.

 Our program must adhere to specific Head Start Program Performance Standards, Regulations (Head Start Act) and DCFS Standards.
 These requirements define the services that we are to provide to the children and families we serve.
 They constitute the expectations and requirements that our program must meet.
 The standards are designed to ensure that goals and objectives are implemented successfully, that the Head Start philosophy continues to thrive, and that we maintain the highest possible quality in the provision of Head Start services.